ilGianfri/TwitterSky/README.md

 # TwitterSky
- Move your Tweets to BlueSKy and keep your history alive.
+ Move your Tweets to BlueSky and keep your history alive.

 # Parameters